 If an in-person discussion is held, online students may either participate live, be provided with a recording of the discussion, or participate in a parallel online discussion/activity via Collaborate Ultra breakout rooms.
 This is up to the instructor.

-Instructors design the course to include a required onsite component that meets at least one day a week.
+Instructors design the course to include a required onsite component that meets at least one day a week, and each student should have the opportunity to meet in person once per week.
 Instructors should be prepared to accommodate students who need to participate fully online.

 Students are expected to attend any assigned onsite components in person.
-However, students who wish to be accommodated online must let the instructor know before Sept.
-4, 2020.
-If a student determines they need to attend the course via an online accommodation after Sept.
-4, 2020, they must request a formal accommodation from the Dean of Students via normal channels.
+However, students who wish to be accommodated online must let the instructor know at least five days prior to the first day of class (Dec.
+30, 2020 for fall interim and Jan.
+27, 2021 for the spring semester).
+Students in need of assistance after this date due to COVID-19 should contact the Dean of Students Office at https://uwosh.edu/deanofstudents/ accessibility-center/students/out-of-class-letters/.
 Students must follow campus attendance policies and processes for any absences.